 Investors are funding the renewable energy ecosystem at record highs, supporting startups installing EV stations globally, discovering new thin-film materials, and developing energy management software.
 We analyze the cohort of top investors below.

-Renewable energy is increasingly powering electricity generation globally — forecast to grow 7% in 2020.
+Renewable energy is increasingly powering electricity generation globally and is forecast to grow 7% in 2020.
 Consumers are also concerned about how their homes are powered.
 For instance, over 40% of Americans prefer renewables-powered utilities over less sustainable options, like natural gas or coal, according to Escalent.

 Investors recognize this: global VC firms and CVCs are continuing to fund startups innovating in the renewable energy ecosystem, including infrastructure, power generation, storage, and energy management software.